 Touching and accidentally consuming cat feces is much more likely to be a problem.

 The only issues crop up when cats have been poisoned.
 Sadly, some sick, sick people give cats and other animals antifreeze, which is insanely harmful to them of course.
-A cat might vomit after ingesting some, and at that point a cat’s vomit will be unsafe, obviously.
+A cat might vomit after ingesting some.
+At that point, a cat’s vomit will be unsafe.

 But normally, it isn’t a problem.

 Should You Ever Induce Vomiting In A Cat?

 In some very rare cases, you may need to make your animal vomit.